ayytdfrench/The-Stoker-Serials/encoding-guide.md

     <pb/>

-Use `pb/` to indicate page breaks in front matter and for versions that have multiple installments per chapter.
+Use `pb/` to indicate page breaks in front matter and for versions with multiple installments per chapter to separate each installment.